-Joey Martin: I think the goal’s already been met in a lot of ways, because we were so proud of what we were able to record and put down.
+Joey Martin: I think the goal has already been met in a lot of ways.
+Because we were so proud of what we were able to record and put down.
 It will be there forever.
-We got to choose the songs we wanted to choose, we recorded 5 outside songs that we didn’t have a part in writing.
+We got to choose the songs we wanted to choose and we recorded fI’ve outside songs that we didn’t have a part in writing.
 So we’re really proud of it.
-We didn’t put any number goal on it for its first week of release or anything like that.
+We didn’t put any (sales) number goal on it for its first week of release or anything like that.
 More than anything, we’re just proud of what we created.
 We were thankful to be able to work with Carl Jackson, our producer.
 We were so proud and thankful to have him come on board so willingly.
-So from here on out everything is just extra, bonus.
-We didn’t plan on anything happening now.
+So from here on out everything is just extra: a bonus.
+We didn’t plan on anything happening (once the album was released).

 Matt: How does it feel to hear stories and interpretations of songs like “Rodeo” where it can be interpreted to be something other than rodeo?

 Joey: Rory started writing that song with Cory Batten and I love the rodeo and am a horse person.
 We have some really good friends who are in the rodeo, bull riders, so we got to thinking one day about the abuse it takes on your mind and your body, not only yourself but the addiction that they have to that rush that they get, just like a performer on stage, a lot, as you said, can be used for about anything.
 How do you share the love with a relationship.
 So I think you can insert any situation for the rodeo.
 For example the road life, entertaining and yet you have a responsibility to your marriage.
 We get the best of both worlds since we’re chasing our dream together, at the same time.